Systemarchitect6v/Resonance-Matrix/PHASE_2_RESONANCE_CALIBRATION.md

 * **Phase-Slip Induction:** The computer measures the active phase differential (pressure) across the hull, calculating a precise vector line perpendicular to the layer's curve.
 This line points directly to the center of the mass.

 ## 2.4 Progression Summary & Lens Integration
 This model does not invalidate Phase 1; it runs parallel to it.
 By maintaining the historical path data (Phase 1) alongside the live substrate impedance readings (Phase 2), a navigation system gains analytical depth perception.

-The system tracks where the planet is predicted to be on the chart, while the hull sensors feel exactly ho